BeepBoopBit/HLInt/Documentation/main.md

 #### Constructor

-* `LexicalAnalyzer(std::string filename)`
+* `LexicalAnalyzer(std::string filename = "test.txt")`
     * This initializes the object and setting various variables.
 This includes the preparation for tokenizing and analyzing the content of a file.

 #### Destructor

 * `~LexicalAnalyzer()`
-    * Ensures that open files are properly closed to prevent resource leaks and saves symbol information before the LexicalAnalyzer instance is destroyed.
+    * Ensures that open files are properly closed to prevent resource leaks before the LexicalAnalyzer instance is destroyed.

 #### Methods